wp-plugins/ajax-event-calendar/readme.txt

 == Installation ==

 1. The easiest method of installation is via the integrated WordPress plugin installer
-1. To display the front-end calendar follow the instructions in the screenshots section
+1. To create the front-end calendar: create a page or a post with any desired title.
+1. Add [calendar] shortcode to the body of the page
+1. Select any desired publish options
+1. Select any desired template options
+1. Save the page or post

 == Frequently Asked Questions ==